obalunenko/instadiff-cli/README.md

-   unmutual                      List all not mutual followings bots                          List all bots or business accounts (alpha) diff                          List diff followers (lost and new) help, h                       Shows a list of commands or help for one command
+   unmutual                      List all not mutual followings bots                          List all bots or business accounts (alpha) diff                          List diff followers (lost and new) diff-history, history         List diff account history (lost and new followers and followings) help, h                       Shows a list of commands or help for one command

 GLOBAL OPTIONS: